 Finding suitable employment in Japan is dependent upon two factors; marketable skills and personal connections.
 As with many Asian countries, the best route to finding a job is your network, and a large % of expatriates secure work as a result of a recommendation from close contact.
 Online job search agencies are becoming increasingly popular in the region, and Daijob, a site specifically targeted at expats, can offer a good insight into the types of currently available roles.

 Key facts every ex-pat should know about living in Japan

-- Formal contracts, such as rental agreements, are usually legalized with an Inkan as opposed to a signature.
-An inkan is a seal that has the owner’s last name written in Japanese.
+- Formal contracts, such as rental agreements, are usually legalized with an Inkan instead of a signature.
+A spot of ink is a seal that has the owner’s last name written in Japanese.
 Even foreigners will be expected to use inks on contracts.
 You can purchase inks from newsagents and stationery stores.

 - It is tough to opt-out of Japan’s national health insurance once you have registered for it.
 Decide whether or not you would like the insurance before you arrive in Japan.
 If you decide you would prefer to insure yourself privately, make sure that you do not register for the NHI when you are directed to do so as you complete the alien registration.

 - If you intend to import a pet into Japan, you must notify the Japanese Animal Quarantine Service at least 40 days before your arrival.

 - Japanese citizens are not allowed to sponsor or hire foreign maids.
 Expats living in Japan who hold a senior position in a recognized company may be permitted to do so.

 Expat Info Desk currently has a city guide available for living in Tokyo.
 This exhaustive guide contains everything you need to know about relocating to this Japanese city and will assist you to:

 - relocate efficiently and effectively with minimum stress.